The Employment Projections program develops information

 Security Agencies (SESA) collect the data.
 The OES survey is the primary source of employment and wage data used in the BLS occupational

-Occupational employment projections are developed for all states.
+Projections Central provides occupational employment projections that are developed for all states.
 This site allows projected

 employment growth for an occupation to be compared among states.
 It also allows projected employment